sinkholenet/sinkholenet/README.md

 ## Read Image Dataset in Matlab
 [MATLAB Code for Visualization](https://github.com/sinkholenet/sinkholenet/blob/main/read_data.m)

-## If you use any of these datasets, please cite:
+## If you use this dataset, please cite:

 #### Reference: